Greco-Persian Wars: Campaigns against Persia

 Throughout the 470s BC, the Delian League campaigned in Thrace and the Aegean to remove the remaining Persian garrisons from the region, primarily under the command of the Athenian politician Cimon.
 In the early part of the next decade, Cimon began campaigning in Asia Minor, seeking to strengthen the Greek position there.
 At the Battle of the Eurymedon in Pamphylia, the Athenians and allied fleet achieved a stunning double victory, destroying a Persian fleet and then landing the ships' marines to attack and rout the Persian army.
 After this battle, the Persians took an essentially passive role in the conflict, anxious not to risk battle if possible.

 Towards the end of the 460s BC, the Athenians took the ambitious decision to support a revolt in the Egyptian satrapy of the Persian empire.
 Although the Greek task force achieved initial successes, they were unable to capture the Persian garrison in Memphis, despite a three-year long siege.
 The Persians then counterattacked, and the Athenian force was itself besieged for 18 months, before being wiped out.
 This disaster, coupled with ongoing warfare in Greece, dissuaded the Athenians from resuming conflict with Persia.
 In 451 BC however, a truce was agreed in Greece, and Cimon was then able to lead an expedition to Cyprus.
-However, while besieging Kition, Cimon died, and the Athenian force decided to withdraw, winning another double victory at the Battle of Salamis-in-Cyprus in order to extricate themselves.
+However, while besieging Kition, Cimon died, and the Athenian force decided to withdraw, winning another double victory at the Battle of Salamis-in-Cyprus to extricate themselves.
 This campaign marked the end of hostilities between the Delian League and Persia, and therefore the end of the Greco-Persian Wars.